aws-solutions-library-samples/sample-s3-rollback-tool/README.md

 2. What about changes that took place after the inventory was created, or after the rollback process was started?
     - This tool will take the appropriate action to revert changes, based on the available inventory information at the time of deployment.
 The impact of a subsequent change depends on its nature, and whether it took place before or after the specific S3 Batch Operations job (created  by this rollback tool) took its action.
 However, in all cases, running the rollback tool *again*, with an inventory that includes new changes, will correctly revert the new changes.
 Note: If the new inventory includes copies made by this tool (scenario 3), those copies will be repeated as it isn't possible to tell from an inventory that the current object version's data is identical to the desired version.
 3. I used this tool to roll back my bucket, and want to undo the changes.
 Can I do that?
     - Yes, provided you have not yet deleted the CloudFormation stack from the original deployment.
-This is a 2-step process:
+    - For Bucket Rollback mode, This is a 2-step process:
-      1. Once you have an inventory that includes the changes made by this tool, deploy the tool again to roll back to the point in time just prior to the initial deployment.
+      1. Once you have an inventory that includes the changes made by this tool, deploy the tool again in **Bucket Rollback** mode to roll back to the point in time just prior to the initial deployment.
 If you have S3 Metadata live inventory enabled, simply wait 15 minutes to ensure all changes have been written to the journal (`S3 Metadata support is coming soon`).
-      2. Once the above is complete, you need to re-create any delete markers created by the original deployment, as the updated inventory has no knowledge of these.
-To do this, create an S3 Batch Operations job, choose the CSV manifest `scenario2-undo.csv` from the *original deployment*, leaving **Manifest includes version IDs** unchecked.
+      2. Once the above is complete, you need to re-create any delete markers removed by the original deployment, as the updated inventory has no knowledge of these.
+To do this, create an S3 Batch Operations job, choose the CSV manifest `scenario2_undo.csv` from the *original deployment*, leaving **Manifest includes version IDs** unchecked.
+Choose **Invoke AWS Lambda function** as the operation type, the function titled `<original stack name>-S3BatchOpsDeleteFunction-<unique-id>` (you can find this name in the **Resources** output of the deployment) and **Invocation schema version 2.0**.
+Run the job with the role titled `<original stack name>-S3BatchOpsExecutorRole--<unique-id>`.
+    - For Remove Delete Markers mode, you need to re-create any delete markers removed by the original deployment.
+To do this, create an S3 Batch Operations job, choose the CSV manifest `scenario4_undo.csv` from the *original deployment*, leaving **Manifest includes version IDs** unchecked.
 Choose **Invoke AWS Lambda function** as the operation type, the function titled `<original stack name>-S3BatchOpsDeleteFunction-<unique-id>` (you can find this name in the **Resources** output of the deployment) and **Invocation schema version 2.0**.
 Run the job with the role titled `<original stack name>-S3BatchOpsExecutorRole--<unique-id>`.
 4. What happens when I delete the CloudFormation stack?
     - Any S3 Batch Operations jobs not in COMPLETE state will be cancelled.
     - All created resources will be deleted, including the temporary S3 bucket.